exyi/diplomka/diplomka/text/1-intro-0.md

 <!-- Since the [initial discovery of DNA structure](https://doi.org/10.1038/171737a0),  -->

 Nucleic acids are some of the most important biological molecules, and the study of their structure and function is critical to understanding the fundamental principles of life.
-The [well known double-stranded helix](https://doi.org/10.1038/171737a0) dominates the structure of DNA, protecting its valuable information content.
+The [well known double-stranded helix described by Watson and Crick](https://doi.org/10.1038/171737a0) dominates the structure of DNA, protecting its valuable information content.
-On the other hand, RNA molecules often form complicated spatial structures, often with dynamic catalytic domains such as those in the ribosome <https://doi.org/10.1201/9781315735368#The_Ribosome_Is_a_Ribozyme>.
+On the other hand, RNA molecules can form complicated spatial structures, often with dynamic catalytic domains such as those in the ribosome <https://doi.org/10.1201/9781315735368#The_Ribosome_Is_a_Ribozyme>.
-RNA molecules can even have catalytic activity independent on proteins (<https://doi.org/10.1261/rna.031401.111>, <https://doi.org/10.1038/nchembio.1846>), and similarly to the DNA double helices, these complex structures are also stabilized by the pairwise interaction of nucleotide bases.
+RNA molecules can even have catalytic activity independent on proteins <https://doi.org/10.1261/rna.031401.111>, <https://doi.org/10.1038/nchembio.1846>, and similarly to the DNA double helices, these complex structures are also stabilized by pairwise interactions of nucleotide bases.
-Despite the fact that most of these base-base interactions are the same as the coding A/T and C/G pairs described by Watson and Crick, basepair interactions in RNA and to some extent also in DNA acquire much more diverse forms of so-called non-canonical basepairs.
+Despite the fact that most of these base-base interactions are the same as the coding A/T and C/G pairs, basepair interactions in RNA and to some extent also in DNA acquire much more diverse forms of so-called non-canonical basepairs.

 <!-- Given the diversity of non-canonical basepairs, it is unsurprising that they require more research than their canonical counterparts.-->

 The diversity of non-canonical basepairs requires robust and general schema for their description.